jina-ai/career/README.md

 If you choose a very challenging task as the first pull request, it may take you too long and too much energy to finish.
 However, if you choose a very easy one, e.g. fixing a plural typo, then we can not fully evaluate your engineering skills.

-It is your decision to choose a task at the proper size, proper enough to show your ability without overdoing it.
-Locking the problem, estimating the difficulty and getting it done.
-This is the skillset we expect you to have.
+It is your decision and wisdom to find a task at the proper size: proper enough to show your ability without overdoing it. **Locking down the problem, estimating the difficulty and getting it done.** This is the skillset we expect you to have.

 ## Product, Operating and Evangelist Role: Tell us about your Understanding